 Bundanon Trust is committed to contributing to the cultural vibrancy of the region by producing high quality and meaningful contemporary art projects that enrich the lives of those who take part.

-Transmit is a three-year skills development and performance project for local Indigenous youth.
+Transmit was a five-year skills development and performance project for local Indigenous youth.
 The project offers participants a series of unique workshops led by professional artists and mentors and culminating in a public celebration.
-Over three years hundreds of local young people and community members will have had the opportunity to express themselves, learn new skills and grow in confidence.
+Over three years, hundreds of local young people and community members will have had the opportunity to express themselves, learn new skills and grow in confidence.

 It was wonderful to see the young indigenous students exploring their identity in such a wide range of art forms.
 The deeply personal nature of their chosen content and the confident and expressive way they developed and delivered their performances was exceptional.- Lorraine Yeomans, Nowra High

 In 2015 over 100 people participated in Transmit which was once again presented at the Shoalhaven Entertainment Centre, though this time on the main stage.
 There were three additional elements this time round: traditional performance, visual design and the guest appearance of the Nowra East primary school choir.